Biography

 CLUBS: PODXS 070 #2972 | Cumberland Valley Amateur Radio Club (W3ACH)

-I've always been drawn to technology, computers, and how things work, including when it comes to anything else tech.
+Again I've always been drawn to technology, computers, and how things work, including when it comes to anything else tech.
 Growing up, I spent probably way too many hours tinkering with software, learning how computers worked, and figuring out how to make different systems communicate with each other.
-That hobby and passion also led me to learn other areas that weren't even related to the whole IT side, like doing microsoft flight simulator and being fasicnated by learning information on aircraft and the computer systems.
-It seems that anything computers, I seem to pick up on and learn a lot, even on unrelated topics.
+That hobby and passion also led me to learn other areas that weren't even related to the whole IT side, like doing Microsoft flight simulator and being fascinated by learning information on aircraft and computer systems.
+It seems that anything computers I seem to pick up on and learn a lot, even on unrelated topics.

 But school was a different story.
 I struggled academically and socially.
 I had no real friends and was frequently bullied.
 I was that kid sitting with no one, no wanted to be friends with etc, my grades suffered as a result.
 Eventually, my parents pulled me out of traditional school, and I transitioned to cyber school.
 It wasn’t until I turned 21 that I was diagnosed with Nonverbal Learning Disorder and Generalized Anxiety Disorder.
 The diagnosis made sense, I had always struggled with processing information, navigating social situations, and keeping up with traditional academics, but I never understood why.
 I also was diagnosed with high-functioning autism which solves a lot of puzzle pieces that I was questioning over the years.